goplot/goplot/README.md

 Before running goplot you need to install the required software listed above and ensure it is working.
 If you are reading this then you probably have the Chia software already!
 But the rest of the setup is much more challenging...

-**WARNING**: You should either have intermediate experience in systems and application integration on Linux to continue, **or** be prepared for a very steep learning curve with little assistance other than lots of web searches.
+**WARNING**: You should have intermediate experience in systems and application integration on Linux to continue, **or** be prepared for a very steep learning curve with little assistance other than lots of web searches.

 There are many excellent guides out there for installing Prometheus and Grafana, just be sure you can login to the Grafana admin page and pull up the public node_exporter dashboard before you continue.
 The node_exporter itself is easy to setup; be sure to put the textfile directory in the launch command as a startup option, for instance this entry in the .service file: